titon/framework/docs/en/packages/io/writers.md

 };
 ```

-Plurals can be defined by passing a vector of strings.
+Plurals can also be defined by passing a vector of strings.

 ```hack
 $map = Map {